-Dr. Stockdale will be in close communication with you throughout your treatment to ensure you’re comfortable and free of pain, so he can adjust the dosage as needed.
+Throughout the procedure, Dr. Stockdale will stay in communication to make sure you feel comfortable and free of pain.
+He’ll adjust the dosage of sedatives if needed.

-Conscious sedation is safer than general anesthesia because there are more risks associated with losing consciousness.
-That’s why general anesthesia is reserved for invasive surgeries that typically take place in hospitals.
+Conscious sedation is generally safer than general anesthesia because there are more risks associated with fully losing consciousness.
+That’s why general anesthesia is reserved for invasive surgeries that take place in hospitals.

-Conscious sedation has its own risks such as:
+However, conscious sedation does have its own risks such as: